A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 • · Flow rate and totaliser

-Common questions
+06Common questions

 From audit to commissioning: 4 to 6 weeks for an equipment-only retrofit (replacing analyzers, adding a polishing tank), 8 to 14 weeks for a stage replacement (new clarifier, new aeration loop).
-Expedited builds for NEMA inspection pressure can compress to 2 to 3 weeks on standard equipment.
+Expedited builds for regulator inspection pressure can compress to 2 to 3 weeks on standard equipment.

 What does an ETP equipment retrofit cost, roughly?